megahall/sdn_sensor/README.md

 ## Design Philosophy ##

-The `sdn_sensor` is designed around the assumption that every large network already contains malicious traffic, compromised systems, malware, and APTs (Advanced Persistent Threats).
-Usually these arrive via diverse sources, such as email, mobile devices, BYOD (bring your own device), open / share network resources (such as SANs, file sharing, etc.), user error, software defects, etc.
+The `sdn_sensor` is designed around the assumption that every large network already contains malicious traffic, compromised systems, malware, and APT's (Advanced Persistent Threats).
+Usually these arrive via diverse sources, such as email, mobile devices, BYOD (bring your own device), open / share network resources (such as SAN's, file sharing, etc.), user error, software defects, etc.

 Even the US SEC (United States Securities and Exchange Commission) has adopted